mtlynch/mtlynch.io/_pages/hiring-content-writers/3-screening-writers.md

 The bio tends to be the best glimpse you have into a candidate's writing ability.
 Articles from their portfolio often go through a layer of editing that the writer can't control.
 On their bio, the writer has ultimate authority, so it's the purest sample of their writing you can find.

-A profile with spelling or grammar errors is an automatic no-hire.
+A profile with spelling or grammatical errors is an automatic no-hire.
 If they can't manage correct grammar in their bio, they're never going to get it right in their work for you.
 Similarly, watch out for profiles that are convoluted or unclear.
 The writing in their self-description is likely the best that they can do, so if it doesn't meet your standards, move on.

 ### Writing samples

 All professional writers should provide you with writing samples, but they're not always an accurate reflection of their ability.
 A strong published piece might the result of an adept editor rather than a proficient writer.
-Conversely, an article might be dull and convoluted because the client demanded a 2,000-word article about a 500-word topic.
+Conversely, a dull, convoluted article might be that way because their client demanded a 2,000-word essay on a 500-word topic.

 When I read writing samples, I look for writing that's either extremely good or extremely bad.
 I reject when their samples are especially weak.
 If the writing samples in their public portfolio are so-so, I ask if they have a sample that's closer to [my site's style](/hiring-content-writers/4-working-with-writers/#use-a-style-guide-to-enforce-consistency).

 ### Ratings and reviews

 Sites like Upwork publish reviews for freelancers.
-In my experience, reviews have been the least meaningful indicators of quality.
+In my experience, reviews have been the least meaningful indicator of quality.
 Some of my worst hires had dozens of perfect five-star reviews.

 Negative reviews are a stronger signal.
 It's not a big deal if the candidate has a couple blemishes on an otherwise solid track record.
 Many clients are just jerks and have unreasonable expectations of freelancers.
 But if you see consistent patterns in their bad reviews, pay attention.